2023 Formula Regional Middle East Championship

 The 2023 Formula Regional Middle East Championship was a multi-event, Formula Regional open-wheel single seater motor racing championship.
 The championship featured a mix of professional and amateur drivers, competing in Formula Regional cars.
-It was the inaugural season of the championship, using the venues and dates for what was originally planned to be the Formula Regional Asian Championship, with a view of relaunching that championship in Southeast Asia later in 2023.
+It was the inaugural season of the championship, using the venues and dates for what was originally planned to be the Formula Regional Asian Championship, with the Asian Championship then being relaunched in October of the same year.

 The season was held in January and February of 2023.
 Andrea Kimi Antonelli won the drivers' championship in the penultimate race, and in doing so also became rookie cup winner.
 His team, Mumbai Falcons Racing Limited, won the teams' title.

 Teams and drivers

 All drivers competed using identical Tatuus-built Formula Regional cars powered by a 270HP turbocharged Alfa Romeo engine.
 The participating teams were announced on 15 November 2022.